SurgRAW: Multi-Agent Workflow with Chain of Thought Reasoning for Robotic Surgical Video Analysis: Methodology

-decision-making, SurgRAW integrates a RAG module to improve the reliability and relevance of responses \cite{gao2023retrieval,lewis2020retrieval}.
-The Cognitive-Inference Department Head queries repository populated with medical resources from MedlinePlus \cite{national2006medlineplus,miller2000medlineplus}.
-The retrieved content is dynamically incorporated into the corresponding CoT-embedded VLM agents, allowing them to refine their outputs by cross-referencing validated medical information.
+\textbf{RAG for Cognitive-Inference Tasks.} To strengthen cognitive-inference decision-making, SurgRAW integrates a RAG module to improve reliability and relevance of responses \cite{gao2023retrieval,lewis2020retrieval}.
+The CI Coordinator queries repository populated with medical resources from MedlinePlus \cite{national2006medlineplus,miller2000medlineplus}.The retrieved content is dynamically incorporated into the corresponding CoT-embedded VLM agents, allowing them to refine outputs by cross-referencing validated medical information.
 This ensures alignment with established medical standards while reducing hallucinations.
-By systematically validating observations and cross-referencing evidence, RAG improves SurgRAW’s dependability, making AI-driven surgical support more transparent and clinically actionable.
+Through visual evidence validation and cross-referencing medically grounded retrieved documents, RAG improves SurgRAW’s dependability and makes AI-driven surgical assistance more transparent and clinically actionable.